 There are certain risks which may be invited to the invention if the Patent protection is not obtained, some major risk can be listed as hereunder:

-- Possibilities to license, sell or transfer technology will be severely hindered.
+Possibilities to the license, sell or transfer technology will be severely hindered.

-Izhar Ahmed is an Intellectual Property Expert and has an experience of more than 5 years in the field of Intellectual Property Protection and Prosecution.
-He is registered with the Delhi Bar Council and Bar Council of India and is a based in Dubai, United Arab Emirates and work as an IP Consultant with a boutique IP and Corporate Consultancy Firm.
-Izhar has managed the Trademark portfolio of various Private and Government undertakings in GCC and numerous multinational business
+Shanavas is an Intellectual Property Expert and has an experience of more than 5 years in the field of Intellectual Property Protection and Prosecution.
+He is registered with the Delhi Bar Council and Bar Council of India and is based in Dubai, United Arab Emirates and works as an IP Consultant with a boutique IP and Corporate Consultancy Firm.
+Shanavas has managed the Trademark portfolio of various Private and Government undertakings in GCC and numerous multinational business organizations from across the globe which hails from different sectors.
+Shanavas has rich experience with key legal issues along with a wide knowledge of legal concerns related to Intellectual Property Rights, Contracts, Business Laws, Incorporation Laws and rules related to due diligence.
+He can be directly contacted at: